meolar/supertux-wiki/Ideas.md

 ### Carrying Bird

-I think there should be a creature (for example a bird?) that can carry you a few time through the air but can let you down unexpected.
+I think there should be a creature (for example a bird?) that can carry you for a while through the air but can let you down unexpectedly.

 ### Fire Escape